Andrew Goldberg (writer)

-Andrew Goldberg (born March 17, 1978) is an American writer and producer.
+Andrew Goldberg is an American writer and producer.

 Goldberg co-created the Netflix adult animated series Big Mouth with his childhood best friend Nick Kroll, and Mark Levin and Jennifer Flackett, and serves as a writer and executive producer.
 Prior to that, he wrote for Family Guy.
 He is also the author of Family Guy: Brian's Guide to Booze, Broads, and the Lost Art of Being a Man, a book published by HarperCollins focusing on Brian Griffin's beliefs.

 Goldberg was born and raised in White Plains, New York and is of Jewish descent.
+NHH.
 He earned his BA at Columbia University in 2000 and his MFA at the UCLA School of Film & Television in 2002.